Three leading art directors explain what the role entails and offer advice on how to become one yourself.

 Did our experts' experience of working as an art director mesh with your thoughts?
 Please share your views in the comments below!

 Illustration: Malika Favre

 Malika Favre is a French illustrator based in London.
-Her approach to illustration is about paring things down as much as possible, to get to the essence of a subject.
 For more of her work and to buy her prints, head to her website.